-Dimensions and orbits

-Phobos is about 27 km (16 miles) on its long axis, while Deimos is 16 km (10 miles) long.
-Phobos orbits at more than 6,100 km (3,700 miles) above Mars.
+Dimensions and orbits Phobos is about 16 miles (27 km) on its long axis, while Deimos is 10 miles (16 km) long.
+Phobos orbits at more than 3,700 miles (6,100 km) above Mars.
 Deimos orbits at more than twice that distance away.
 Phobos orbits about three times a Martian day, while Deimos orbits once every 1.26 days.
 Scientists believe Phobos is slowly dropping and in 50 million years will crash onto Mars.

-MOONSHADOW

-The shadow of Phobos was captured by the Mars Orbiter Camera in 1999.
-The shadow is caused by Phobos passing between Mars and the Sun, which often happens because the moon orbits Mars about every eight hours.
-This image covers an area 250 km (155 miles) across.
+MOONSHADOW The shadow of Phobos was captured by the Mars Orbiter Camera in 1999.
+The shadow is caused by Phobos's passing between Mars and the Sun, which often happens because the moon orbits Mars about every eight hours.
+This image covers an area 155 miles (250 km) across.

-The satellites of Mars

-This table shows the radius of each moon's orbit around Mars.
+Legion of Honor

+Arago Medal of the French Academie des Sciences HONORS FOR DISCOVERY Hall received several medals for his work, including France's Legion of Honor, the Arago Medal of the French Academie des Sciences, and the Gold Medal of the Royal Astronomical Society of Great Britain.
+In 1998, Hall's family donated his medals to the U.S. Naval Observatory in Washington, D.C.
+The satellites of Mars This table shows the radius of each moon's orbit around Mars.
 It also shows the time each orbit takes, measured in Martian days, and the orbit speed.
 The moons' dimensions (length, width, and height) and surface area are also listed.

-PROPERTY DEIMOS PHOBOS Orbital radius 23,459 km 14,577 miles 9,378 km 5,827 miles Orbital period 30 hrs 18 min 7 hrs 39 min Mean orbital velocity 1.4 km/sec .87 miles/sec 2.1 km/sec 1.3 miles/sec Dimensions (kilometres) (miles) 16 x 12.5 x 10 10 x 7.5 x 6 26.8 x 22.8 x 19 16.1 x 13.7 x 11.5 Area 400 sq km 250 sq miles 1,000 sq km 625 sq miles
+PROPERTY DEIMOS PHOBOS Orbital radius 14,577 mi 23,459 km 5,827 mi 9,378 km Orbital period 30 hrs 18 min 7 hrs 39 min Mean orbital velocity .87 mi/sec 1.4 km/sec 1.3 mi/sec 2.1 km/sec Dimensions (miles) (kilometers) 10 x 7.5 x 6 16 x 12.5 x 10 16.1 x 13.7 x 11.5 26.8 x 22.8 x 19 Area 250 sq mi 400 sq km 625 sq mi 1,000 sq km

 Theoretical orbit of man-made satellite

+MARTIAN LUNAR SYSTEM

 In this chart, the orbits of the outer moon, Deimos, and inner moon, Phobos, bracket a third orbit.
 This additional orbit marks the course of a man-made satellite that would orbit at the same speed as Mars revolves on its axis.
 Seen from Mars, this satellite would always seem to stay in the same place.

-ESCAPE VELOCITY
+Phobos

-Future astronauts could jump off Deimos into space.
-By just leaping upwards, they would reach an "escape velocity" the speed needed to "escape" a gravitational field - of 5.7 m/sec (18.7 ft/sec).
-Larger Phobos with its stronger gravity requires a leap of 10.3 m/sec (33.8 ft/sec).
+ESCAPE VELOCITY Future astronauts could jump off Deimos into space.
+By just leaping upwards, they would reach an "escape velocity"-the speed needed to "escape" a gravitational field-of 18.7 feet per second (5.7 m/sec).
+Larger Phobos with its stronger gravity requires a leap of 33.8 feet per second (10.3 m/sec).